-The cyclic group of order $N$, $Z_N$ is a subgroup of $U(1)$, $\forall N$, with $Z_1$ being identified as identity.
-If a particle transforms non-trivially under a $U(1)$ symmetry, then the transformation property of the particle after the breaking of the $U(1)$ will depend on the $U(1)$ charge of the particle and that of the scalar the non-zero vev of which spontaneously breaks the $U(1)$.
-Let $U(1)$ be broken at some scale by a scalar, $\phi$, carrying a charge $x_\phi$ under the $U(1)$.
-Let, some other particle, $\psi$, carry a charge $x_\psi$, under the $U(1)$.
-Then, below the scale at which $\phi$ acquires a vev, $\psi$ will transform non-trivially under a remnant $Z_N$, defined by \cite{Krauss:1988zc,Ibanez:1991hv,Petersen:2009ip}:
+The cyclic group of order $N$, $Z_N$, is a subgroup of $U(1) \forall N$ ($Z_1$ being the identity).
+A particle that transforms non-trivially under the $U(1)$ will transform under a $Z_N$ symmetry after the $U(1)$ breaks spontaneously.
+The `$N$' depends on the charge of the particle and that of the $U(1)$ breaking scalar.
+Let the continuous symmetry be broken at some scale $\cancel{M}$\footnote{We will use the `cancelled' $M$ notation to denote symmetry breaking scales throughout this paper.} by the non-zero vev, $\langle\phi\rangle$, of a scalar $\phi$ transforming with a charge $x_\phi$.
+Below $\cancel{M}$, $\psi$- which had a charge $x_\psi$ under the $U(1)$ will transform under a remnant $Z_N$, defined by \cite{Krauss:1988zc, Ibanez:1991hv, Petersen:2009ip}: